Sequels, Unfinished Works

 Let’s start with "Last of the Breed" If you are a serious Louis L’Amour fan you probably realize that Louis often used to rush things when he got near the end of a story.
 Occasionally, he was so excited to start the next one that he sometimes gave short shrift to what he was finishing.
 Dad did not originally intend to write a sequel to "Last of the Breed."
 He considered the story to have come full circle … it starts with Colonel Zamatev receiving a particular package and it ends with him opening it and realizing what has happened.
 The warning implied by the package was enough for him – meaning Dad – to feel the story was over.
 It is clear that Louis intended for Zamatev to survive to the end of the story … the story is a flashback that starts with him

 Two sequels were “planned” for "The Walking Drum."
-I put planned in quotes because Dad’s plan was a single double spaced page.
-I have a project in the works where, if it truly seems like that is an interesting page when I go back and look at it again, I will make it available.
+I put planned in quotes because Dad’s plans were pretty minimal.
+I have a project in the works where, if it truly seems like there is enough when I go back and look at it again, I will make it available.
 Trust me, I’ll only withhold it if it says something cryptic like “Kerbouchard … India … Girl.”
 Sometimes Louis’s notes were like that!

 Over the years there have been rumors of L’Amour novels that are supposedly coming out, secret books by other publishers and other such mythic beasts.
 We do have some books headed your way in the future and the Louis L’Amour Facebook page or the louislamour.com website are good places to find out about them.
-Other publishers do occasionally release a few L’Amour titles … but that same material is all available from Random House, the last title, "Sitka," will be brought into the fold very soon.
+Other publishers do occasionally release a few old L’Amour titles … but that same material is all available from Random House.
 If you buy the Random House/Bantam editions you will have them all.

 There has been some speculation on this Facebook page as well as other places about “Louis L’Amour” books that have been written by other people.
 Here is the definitive answer: